software-students-fall2023/3-python-package-exercise-ayr/README.md

 Simple example unit tests are included within the `tests` directory.
 To run these tests...

-1. Install pytest in a virtual environment.
+Install pytest in a virtual environment.
+Download by `pip install bstpackage==0.0.6`
-1. Run the tests from the main project directory: `python3 -m pytest`.
+Run the tests from the main project directory: `python3 -m pytest`.
-1. Tests should never fail.
+Tests should never fail.
 Any failed tests indicate that the production code is behaving differently from the behavior the tests expect.